Edit Content

 Leadership styles for the digital leader

-There is no one perfect leadership style; as a leader, you can get the best out of your employees in many different ways.
+There is no one perfect leadership style, but as a leader you can get the best out of your employees in very different ways.
 It depends on you, on your team and on the situation.
 In theory, a distinction is made between nine different styles:

 Because of the known challenges, digital leadership usually focuses on communication and collaboration across functions, which tends to mean a participatory style.
-But in doing so, it is of course important, as always, to respond to the level and personality of the employees.
-A novice employee needs to be guided more than an experienced employee, likewise an insecure type more than a confident one.
+But, of course, it is important, as always, to respond to the level and personality of the employee.
+Beginners need to be guided more than experienced employees, just as an insecure type needs to be guided more than a confident one.

-The role of digital leader can be taken on by the CEO himself or herself, but he or she can also seek support.
+There are two ways in which the role of digital leader can be filled: Either the CEO takes it on personally or he or she seeks support.
 Through consultingheads, top candidates who can bring their digital mindset to the company are placed with companies at low cost.
 Depending on the industry, different leader positions may be appropriate.
 For example, the CMO may be appropriate for marketing- and product-driven industries such as retail.
 For technology-driven industries, the CIO or CTO is a better fit.
 However, a new leadership position can also be created, for example the Chief Digital Officer (CDO).

-In any case, the digital leader is the link of the entire organization, between all executives, the board level and the employees.
+In any case, the digital leader acts as a link within the entire organization and connects all executives, board members and employees with each other.
 It creates a clear vision for the entire company and brings about the necessary changes in the organization to master the mission ahead.
 Deloitte compares the role of the digital leader to a conductor of a symphony orchestra (“Symphonic C-Suite“).
-The members or employees are masters of their art or experts in their field.
+The members and employees are masters of their art and experts in their field.
 They work together, finding a common sound, inspired by an empathic conductor personality who leads them.

 However, the role of the CDO is in most cases only a temporary one, as the primary task is to transform the company into the digital age.
 Once this mission is accomplished, the CDO’s responsibilities will also change.
 If he has succeeded in building up new companies and lines of business with the transformation, he will subsequently either take over the management of these or assume a senior position in the area of business development and innovation.
 This will then eventually change its title.